 This "Magic School Bus" storybook is one of our favourites because it is mostly about science.
 The stories are very creative.
 For example, the magic school shrink and takes a trip going through your "digestive system".

 Here are more reading books.
 I purchased the Oxford series.
-These early learning reading books are not only easy for my daughter to learn to read but also covers real-life daily activities.
-For example, it shows a family lifestyle, things that are the same in her own environment e.g. furniture, people, places, etc.
+These early learning reading books are not only easy for my daughter to learn to read but also cover real-life daily activities.
+For example, it shows a family lifestyle, and things that are the same in her own environment e.g. furniture, people, places, etc.